Bandwidth/api-docs/site/docs/webrtc/callflow.md

 We start by creating a Session (1) and a Participant (2), and then adding the Participant to the Session (3) - when we do so, we will be specifying a Subscription to the SessionId within the _body_ parameter of the addParticipantToSession() call.

-Next we serve a page to the user that has the required WebRTC components as well as the JWT that we received when we [made what call???].
+Next we serve a page to the user that includes the required WebRTC components as well as the JWT that we received when the participant was created.

 Within our browser javascript implementation, we will be calling connect() (5) in order to establish our connection to the WebRTC platform.
 Once that is complete, we can call publish() (6) to start flowing media.